akshayshanker/OneMoment/README.md

 Influence function generation follows [Erickson and Whited (2000) ](https://www.jstor.org/stable/10.1086/317670).
 See also Jay Kahn's useful exposition ['Influence Functions for Fun and Profit'](https://j-kahn.com/files/influencefunctions.pdf).

-The project is currently under development and highly experimental.
+The project is currently under development.

 ## Features
 - Handles panel data with multiple variables and time, cohort, and treatment variables.